 “The beautiful is something real to the senses, which appears as if it were an idea,”

-Establishing as a still life photographer in London (1993), I worked for editorial, design and advertising clients.
-A seven-year body of work for, ‘The Observer’ forms part of my monograph ‘Fleur,’ Plant Portraits, published by Fuel Publishing.
+Then establishing as a still life photographer in London (1993), she worked for editorial, design and advertising clients, over a fifteen year period.
+Her monograph, Fleur, Plant Portraits was published by Fuel Publishing (2005).

 Green on White evolved as an exhibition and installation at, The Gallery on The Green, in Settle, North Yorkshire.
 Combining the power of scent and ten postcards, in the phone box gallery space.

 Horsetail Equisetum was commissioned by Gollifer Langston as a large-scale installation for City and Islington College, London.